 You can receive tutoring for any liberal arts class.

-Stop by the Learning Support Services Office and ask for Jill Milenski or Helen Sullivan to be assigned a tutor based on your specific needs.
-You also can drop by the Writing and Learning Center during center hours and a tutor can assist you immediately.
+Stop by the Academic Services Office and talk with Jill Milenski to be assigned a tutor based on your specific needs.
+You also can drop by the Writing and Learning Center during designated hours and a tutor can assist you immediately.

 The tutors are students who have been referred by faculty as outstanding students in both art history and composition courses.
 They are paid peer-tutors who have been trained to work with students struggling in their academics.

 Once you’re assigned a tutor, you and your tutor will schedule a time and location that are mutually agreeable.
 For many students, it works best to meet in the Writing and Learning Center during your tutor’s regularly scheduled hours.
 If those hours are not suitable, you may meet outside of those hours at any other location.